What is Autism?

 - Levels of functioning

-Individuals on the autism spectrum tend to have varying degrees and combinations of symptoms and therefore treatment must be specific to the individual.
-It is also important to keep in mind that individuals with autism vary widely in their needs, skills and abilities.
+Individuals on the autism spectrum tend to have varying degrees and combinations of symptoms and therefore, treatment must be specific to the individual.
+It is also important to keep in mind that children, teens and adults with autism vary widely in their needs, skills and abilities.
+There is no standard “type” or “typical” person with an Autism Spectrum Disorder.